Breaking News (song): Controversy over authenticity

-On November 11, 2010, the Estate of Michael Jackson issued a report, stating "six of Michael's former producers and engineers who had worked with Michael over the past 30 years—Bruce Swedien, Matt Forger, Stewart Brawley, Michael Prince, Dr. Freeze and Teddy Riley all confirmed that the vocal was definitely Michael".
-Sony claim two forensic musicologists were hired by the Estate and Epic to perform a waveform analysis, suggesting the vocals were indeed Jackson's.
-Riley later apologized on Twitter to a fan, saying it was a mistake to be part of this project and that he had been "set up".
-Jason Malachi, who has been noted as the possible vocalist of this song, said he was not involved in the recording.
+On November 11, 2010, Jackson's estate released a statement asserting that six longtime collaborators—Bruce Swedien, Matt Forger, Stewart Brawley, Michael Prince, Dr. Freeze and Teddy Riley—each confirmed the vocals were unmistakably Jackson's.
+Sony also stated that Jackson's estate and Epic Records had commissioned two forensic musicologists to conduct waveform analysis, which supported the conclusion that the voice belonged to Jackson.
+Despite this, Riley later issued an apology on Twitter to a fan, expressing regret for his involvement in "Breaking News" and claiming he had been misled.
+Meanwhile, Jason Malachi, who had been speculated to be the song's vocalist, denied any participation in the recording.
 On January 16, 2011, a statement appeared on Malachi's Facebook page to confess that he had sung songs on the album.
-He later claimed that his website, Myspace and Facebook had been hacked.
-After two hours, his manager Thad Nauden claimed to TMZ that "someone created a phony Facebook page in Jason's name" and that "Jason wants everyone to know beyond a shadow of a doubt, he did not sing a single note on the album".
+He later claimed that his website, Myspace, and Facebook had been hacked.
+Shortly afterward, his manager Thad Nauden claimed to TMZ that the Facebook page was fake and emphasized that Malachi had no involvement whatsoever, insisting he did not perform any vocals on the album.